 The last 300 years of history

-Although the Hot Springs of Caldas de Chaves were first mentioned by Francisco da Fonseca Henriques, El Rei D. João V's physician, in 1726, in "Aquilégio Medicinal", the first book on Portuguese mineral and medicinal waters, its unique and distinctive medicinal properties were only highlighted in 1856 when characterized as bicarbonated, rich in sodium, minerals and hydrogen.
+Although Chaves Hot Springs was first mentioned by Francisco da Fonseca Henriques, El Rei D. João V's physician, in 1726, in "Aquilégio Medicinal", the first book on Portuguese mineral and medicinal waters, its unique and distinctive medicinal properties were only highlighted in 1856 when characterized as bicarbonated, rich in sodium, minerals and hydrogen.

 On October 12, 1899, Caldas de Chaves received a business license and an exploration permit from the hands of King Carlos I. Therefore, in 1890, the City Council of Chaves ordered the construction of the "Fonte do Gradeamento", open to visitors, next to the fountain built in 1807, from which the boiling and smoking water was drawn.
-Years later, in 1934, the “Poço do Gradeamento" was the base for building of a small buvette of stone columns alluding to the Roman period, from which the water was drawn with the help of a small hand pump.
+Years later, in 1934, "Poço do Gradeamento" was the base for building a small buvette of stone columns alluding to the Roman period, from which the water was drawn with the help of a small hand pump.

-Renowned and distinguished, Dr. Mário Gonçalves Carneiro, who was from Chaves, played a crucial role in the national and international recognition, growth and evolution of Termas de Chaves and the city, due to the benefits provided by Thermal Water.
+Renowned and distinguished, Dr. Mário Gonçalves Carneiro, who was from Chaves, played a crucial role in the national and international recognition, growth and evolution of Termas de Chaves and the city due to the benefits provided by Thermal Water.

-From 2004 to 2018, DR. António Vicente was the Clinical Director of the spa.
+From 2004 to 2018, Dr. António Vicente was the Clinical Director of the spa.
 In 2019, Prof. Dr. Pedro Cantista became the new Clinical Director and is still in office.